AliLaqa/purposelee-hihello/Docs/BuildPlan-v1.1.md

 Implementation: Add a DB trigger/function to prevent inserts beyond the cap (defense-in-depth; avoids bypass via direct API calls).
 #### C.4 - Add tests / manual verification checklist [Not implemented] [Not tested]
 Implementation: Verify user can create up to N cards, cannot create N+1, and that separate users each get their own cap.
+#### C.5 - Verify DB-layer card cap cannot be bypassed [Not implemented] [Not tested]
+Implementation: Manually attempt direct/forced card creation beyond the configured cap and confirm the database rejects it.

 ### Step D - Card deletion (User + Admin) [Not implemented]
 Implementation: Add explicit delete/deactivate flows for cards without deleting the underlying auth user (admin can delete a user’s card independently).